10 of the Best Kayak Brands

 Riversaver makes its Riversaver Sustainable Kayaks from fully from recycled plastic, 10 to 50 percent of which is river plastic waste.
 The kayaks are repairable, and Riversaver will take your kayak back at its end of life and recycle it into material for new kayaks.
 All revenue helps fund Plastic Cup Initiative's river cleanups.

-Confluence Outdoor owns multiple watercraft brands, including two that specialize in kayaks.
-There's Pelican, which offers both rigid and inflatable kayaks designed for casual lovers of the outdoors, with durable construction and affordable prices.
-And then there's Dagger, which designs kayaks for more serious, "performance-driven" kayakers.
+Pelican International, aka Confluence Outdoor, owns multiple watercraft brands, including five that specialize in kayaks.
+There's Pelican, which offers both rigid and inflatable kayaks designed for casual lovers of the outdoors, with durable construction and affordable prices; Dagger, which designs kayaks for more serious, "performance-driven" kayakers; Wilderness Systems, which makes innovative and high-quality kayaks; Perception, which specializes in comfortable and versatile kayaks; and Advanced Elements, which makes inflatable kayaks.

 Oru Kayak started with a Kickstarter in 2012, and later scored an investment from Robert Herjavec on Shark Tank in 2014.
 The company's foldable kayaks are easily portable; and each kayak can be assembled in between 1 and 20 minutes, depending on the model.
 The kayaks are puncture-proof, built to last through tens of thousands of folds, and come with a three-year warranty.
 Oru Kayak also sells certified refurbished kayaks at a discount.